Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Introduction

-\begin{Corollary} \begin{rm} Let $n$ be an odd prime number.
-Let $G$ be a finite subgroup of $\gl{n}{{\Bbb C}}$ which does not contain a pseudo-reflection.
-Assume that the invariant subring $R^G$ is Grorensterin with isolated singularity.
-Then, $R^G$ has a cyclic quotient singularity. \end{rm} \end{Corollary}
+\begin{Lemma} Let $n$ be an odd prime number.
+Let $G$ be a finite subgroup of $\sll{n}{K}$, where $K$ is a field such that the characteristic of $K$ is $0$ or does not divide the order of $G$.
+Assume that $1$ is not an eigenvalue of any matrix in $G$ except for the unit matrix.
+Then, $G$ is a cyclic group. \end{Lemma}

+We remark that the pair $(G, \rho)$ of a finite group $G$ and its irreducible fixed point free complex representation $\rho$ are classified, where fixed point free means that $\rho(s)$ does not have $1$ as its eigenvalue for $s \neq e$.
+This classification is obtained in Theorem~7.2.18 in \cite{wolf}.
+Therefore, Lemma~\ref{main} follows from the classification.